 The maximum number of Common shares that may be issued from treasury under the LTIP is 10,000,000.
-This represents approximately 9.8% of the number of Common shares outstanding as of the date of this Circular.
-In the management information circular for the annual general meeting of the Corporation's shareholders held on August 2, 2007, at which the LTIP was approved by shareholders, the Company set out that the maximum number of Common shares that may be subject to restricted share unit awards under the LTIP in respect of any four consecutive fiscal quarters of the Company is 2,000,000.
-It is expected that the Committee will amend the LTIP to provide that the maximum number of Common shares that may be issued from treasury pursuant to awards under the LTIP in respect of any four consecutive fiscal quarters of the Corporation is 3,000,000 and to make it clear that this maximum only applies to awards under the LTIP and not other share-based incentive schemes.
-This amendment is within the authority of the Committee, and shareholder approval is not required and has not been obtained.
+This represents approximately 9.7% of the number of Common shares outstanding as of the date of this Circular.
+In the management information circular for the annual general meeting of the Corporation's shareholders held on August 2, 2007, at which the LTIP was approved by shareholders, the Company set out that the maximum number of Common shares that may be subject to restricted share unit awards under the LTIP in respect of any four consecutive fiscal quarters of the Corporation is 3,000,000.
+In May 2012, the Committee amended the LTIP in respect of any four consecutive fiscal quarters of the Corporation is 3,000,000 and to make it clear that this maximum only applies to awards under the LTIP and not other share-based incentive schemes.
+In November 2012, the Committee amended the LTIP to reduce to a maximum of 12 months the non-competition period following a termination.
+These amendments are within the authority of the Committee, and shareholder approval is not required and has not been obtained.